 - Excessive standing or walking on a regular basis in improper shoe gear

 Some of these causes can be prevented and or reduced with lifestyle changes.
 Others may require medical treatment.
 A qualified physician specializing in the care of the lower extremity from our Foot and Ankle Center will be able to assess your condition, determine the cause, and recommend treatment options and alternatives.

 Prevention may include reducing or eliminating the pressure at specific points of the feet and toes.
 This can be done by accommodation or with intervention.
-Upon evaluation our doctor’s will determine if the cause is an underlying foot or toe deformity, or if it’s something can be addressed with an insert or simply a change in shoes.
+Upon evaluation our resident podiatrist, Dr. Beth Pearce, will determine if the cause is an underlying foot or toe deformity, or if it’s something can be addressed with an insert or simply a change in shoes.
 With a plantar wart and viral invaded skin lesion, a topical treatment may be recommended along with reducing the top layer of hardened skin.

 Although at-home treatments can include using a pumice stone to reduce the corn or callus, wearing pads to prevent friction, and placing cushions between the toes; these are not long term solutions but can help reduce irritation for many.